 California DUI Sobriety Checkpoints

-They are considered to be an administrative inspection that is similar to searching your bags at an airport.
+They are considered an administrative inspection similar to searching your bags at an airport.

-The primary motivation is public safety and to deter drunk driving.
-DUI checkpoints are legal, but law enforcement must carefully follow the rules to protect your legal rights.
+The primary motivation behind DUI checkpoints is public safety and the deterrence of drunk driving.
+These checkpoints are not only legal, but law enforcement must carefully follow the rules to protect your legal rights.

 An important ruling by the California Supreme Court in Ingersoll v.
-Palmer established the rules.
+Palmer established the rules for California DUI checkpoints.

 - The public must be given notice of the checkpoint